-The Wyndham Championship, played at Sedgefield Country Club in North Carolina, is a milestone for the Tour as it signifies the final tournament of the regular season.
+This week we travel to the Wyndham Championship, played at Sedgefield Country Club in Greensboro, just 100 miles north-east of Quail Hollow and still in North Carolina.
+It's a milestone for the Tour as it signifies the final tournament of the regular season.
 That means that the Wyndham is critical for a couple of key reasons:

-Over on the European Tour, Paul Williams previews the D+D Real Czech Masters - you can read his thoughts on that event here.
+Over on the European Tour, Paul Williams has some picks for the Paul Lawrie Match Play and Fiji International - you can read his preview here.

-Course Guide: Sedgefield is an original Donald Ross design which has typical Carolina course characteristics.
+Course Guide: Sedgefield is an original Donald Ross design which has typical Carolina course overtures.
 A short par 70 by modern standards, the course still favours longer hitters with accuracy from the tee also being rewarded.
 Ultimately streaky scorers have got the job done here, with scoring being dictated solely by the firmness of the greens when wind isn't a factor.
 Champion Bermudagrass greens were laid for the 2012 renewal and they undoubtedly run faster than the tired Bentgrass putting surfaces they replaced, particularly if conditions remain dry.
+But as the greens have settled, scoring continues to improve.

-Fairway Widths (yards): Below are the fairway widths for Sedgefield and how they compare to recent courses that we've seen on Tour:
+Sedgefield Fairway Widths (yards): Below are the fairway widths for Sedgefield CC and how they compare to recent courses that we've seen on Tour:

-Course Overview: Sedgefield CC is perennially the easiest par 70 on the PGA Tour.
-Take 2015 when we had 30 players (up from 23 in 2014) finishing double-digits under par.
-Set to the south-east of Greensboro, the course has a typical Carolina feel with tree-lined fairways and Bermudagrass throughout.
-Fairways are quite tight but relatively easy to find if conditions are soft.
-Driving accuracy helps, but the key to the course, which measures just over 7,200 yards, is Ross's greens which although undulating and surrounded by shaved run-off areas, are actually large for the length of the course.
-If the Champion Bermuda greens are receptive (they have been fast since their introduction in 2012), that's the green light for low scoring.
-Winners here have to hit a minimum 13 greens per round (this number was the tournament average 12 months ago), but invariably break par every 1 in 3 holes.
-A fast start, excellent and consistent approach play and a reasonably hot putter are the keys to victory, plus it's noteworthy that the front 9 plays far easier and has to be capitalised upon.
+Course Overview: Sedgefield CC is perennially one the two easiest Par 70s on the PGA Tour with Waialae CC (Sony Open).
+Take 2016 when with 32 players (up from 30 in 2015) finishing double-digits under Par.
+Set to the south-east of Greensboro, the course has a typical Carolina feel with tree-lined fairways, pine straw and Bermudagrass throughout.
+Fairways are quite tight, but relatively easy to find if conditions are soft.
+Driving accuracy helps, but the key to the course, which measures just over 7,200 yards, are Ross's green complexes which although undulating and surrounded by shaved run-off areas, are actually large for the length of the course.
+If the Champion Bermuda greens are receptive (as they were in 2016), that's the green light for low scoring.
+Winners here year-in, year-out, must hit a minimum 13 greens per round and invariably break par every 1 in 3 holes.
+A fast start, excellent and consistent approach play and a reasonably hot putter are they keys to victory, plus it's noteworthy that the front 9 plays far easier and has to be capitalised upon.

-Published Predictor Model: Our published Wyndham Championship predictor is available here.
+Published Predictor Model: Our published predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Patrick Reed (Predictor Number 1), Robert Garrigus, Jimmy Walker, Webb Simpson and Bud Cauley.
+Top 5 of the predictor are Ryan Moore, Grayson Murray, Camilo Villegas, Chris Stroud and Kevin Kisner.

-Recent Player Skill Rankings: These rankings are based on a 10 tournament window that stretches back to St Jude Classic/Lyoness Open and includes both PGA Tour and European Tour events.
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the FedEx St Jude Classic/Lyoness Open and includes PGA Tour and European Tour events.
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

-Tournament Trends & Key Factors: Analysing the final stats of the past 4 winners here since the green complexes were changed to Champion Bermuda in 2012 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of the past 5 winners here since the green complexes were changed to Champion Bermudagrass in 2012 gives us a little more insight into the requirements for this test:

 Tournament Skill Averages: